 Monza is fondly known as the Temple of Speed and is the fastest circuit on the Formula 1 calendar.
 The circuit is characterized by long straights and a handful of chicanes and high-speed corners.
 Having been been an integral part of Formula 1 since its inception in 1950, the track's rich history makes it the personification of the sport, according to many.

 One of the most famous corners is the Curva Parabolica, the final corner.
 It is here that many a race have been won or lost, or has seen a lot of drama.

 The circuit itself has also undergone a number of changes since 1950.
 In other words, evolving from an oval to the modern-day layout and still retaining its title of being one of the fastest F1 circuits.

 Where to watch

-Franc relies of TF1 and Canal+ for their Formula One telecast.
-Germany, Austria and Switzerland have RTL Germany to thank.
-Italians who cannot travel to Monza will be watching on Sky Italia.
+France relies of TF1 and Canal+ for their Formula One telecast.
+Germany, Austria, and Switzerland have RTL Germany to thank.
+Italians who cannot travel to Monza can catch the race on Sky Italia.
 Spain and Andorra have Movistar, while the United Kingdom has Channel 4 and Sky Sports.
 USA also shows the race on ESPN.

-Tickets are mostly available on the official Formula One website.
+Tickets are available on the official Formula One website.

 As always, since the 1950 season, the venue for the Italian Grand Prix has been the Autodromo Nazionale Monza.
-Also, according to the latest news, the venue will stay on until at least 2024.
+Also, according to latest reports, the venue will stay on until at least 2024.